GioLucero/ShopifyStore/README.md

 <img src="./Documentation/checkout-screen.png" width="200"/>
 ...

 The checkout view displays the data in a form layout in SwiftUI.
 This view will display the shipping locations, the price breakdown, and finally allow users to submit their orders.
 Each pricing detail has been calculated in seperate functions.
+Once the user submits their order, the shopping cart will be clear out all the items from the list.

 ## Search Bar
 The second view that can be selected in the tab bar is the search tab.
 This view stores the list of collection names, and upon accessing the searched name, it will direct the user to the given collection view with the list of products.